Citation, DOI & article data

-Sarcopenia can be defined as significant loss of muscle function as a result of decreased muscle bulk.
+Sarcopenia can be defined as a significant loss of muscle function as a result of decreased muscle bulk.
 The definition was originally restricted to elderly individuals only, however many use it for people of any age.

 Specific criteria include 1: